Pikaday/Pikaday/README.md

 ## Usage

-Pickaday can be bound to an input field:
+**Pickaday** can be bound to an input field:

 ```html
 <input type="text" id="datepicker" value="2012-10-08">
 ```

-Add your JavaScript to the end of your document:
+Add the JavaScript to the end of your document:

 ```html
 <script src="pickaday.js"></script>